Everything in this Universe seeks growth: cells, plants, animals, and humans too.

 Our psyches tend to organize themselves into levels of complexity which include deeper consciousness and greater compassion.

 We are constantly, whether we like it or not, being pushed to grow and evolve.
 We can choose to resist the natural current and the universal law of evolution or we can engage consciously and proactively in this process of enlargement.
-When we are committed to our own evolution and self-growth, at some point we need to embark mindfully on the journey of identifying, embracing and outgrowing our shadow material.
+When we are committed to our own evolution, at some point we need to embark mindfully on the journey of identifying, embracing and outgrowing our shadow material.

 The goal is to become aware of what is obscuring and distorting my relationship with myself and with others.
 Limiting beliefs, insecurities, defensive mechanisms are complexes that once served us to adjust and survive but now only constrain us.
-These marginalized voices and outcasts rule our lives without our own participation nor consent through self-sabotaging and all sorts of internal and external conflicts and addictions.
+These marginalized voices rule our lives without our own participation nor consent through self-sabotaging and all sorts of internal and external conflicts and addictions.

 Shadow work allows us to integrate aspects of our psyches that are disconnected, repressed or denied.
 The shadow material is not always negative, sometimes there are positive traits that are disowned because they question our own identity.
 The shadow is what is not acceptable to ourselves and what we negate, projecting it onto others.
 This work helps us to name it, face it and own it.
 We need to clean our ‘’house’’ and discard the patterns that are no longer relevant.